 8 Ways to Take Control of Your Time-Online article from Collegeboard.org

-Life Balance Lesson Plan-A balanced lifestyle sets the stage for optimal health and happiness, now and for the long term.
-Creating a lifestyle that is satisfying, maintainable, realistic, and supportive of all of one's personal values is balance.
+Life Balance Lesson provides helps you create a lifestyle that is satisfying, maintainable, realistic, and supportive of all of one's values is balanced.
 Use the steps that follow to help teens explore what balance looks like for them and how they can achieve it.

-Time Management Skills from 29 Straight A Students-Online article from Forbes Magazine.
+Time Management Skills from 29 Straight A Students is a helpful online article from Forbes Magazine.

 Mental Health Resources for Teens